Coronations in Europe: Bosnia

 The first crowned ruler of Bosnia was Tvrtko I. His coronation, held on 26 October 1377, created the Kingdom of Bosnia.
 It was traditionally held that Stephen Tvrtko I was crowned in the Mileševo monastery by its metropolitan bishop, but it has been proposed that he was crowned in the monastery of Mile, where most Bosnian coronations were held, with a crown sent by King Louis I of Hungary.
-Tvrtko I's coronation served as an example to subsequent such rites.
+Tvrtko I's coronation served as an example for subsequent such rites.

 The details of the Bosnian coronation ceremony are unclear.
 The Catholic Church, the Bosnian Church and the Eastern Orthodox Church competed in Bosnia, and it is not even known which church's officials performed the coronation.
 The Bosnian Church is considered least likely to have led the ceremony, as its elders frowned upon such rituals.
 The liturgical aspect of the ceremony was important, but not primary.
 A specific crown was revered and deemed indispensable for a proper coronation.
 Dethroned rulers had to undergo another coronation upon restoration to the throne.
 The coronation was sometimes delayed, but monarchs could exercise full authority immediately after their election.

-The last coronation in Bosnia was held in the St. Mary's Church in Jajce, November 1461.
+The last coronation in Bosnia was held in St. Mary's Church in Jajce, November 1461.
 Although all kings of Bosnia were at least formally Roman Catholic, only the last king, Stephen Tomašević, was crowned with the Pope's approval and with a crown sent by Pope Pius II.
 The coronation was performed by the papal legate.

 Bulgaria

 The rulers of the Second Bulgarian Empire were crowned in the same manner as Byzantine emperors, while the manner of coronation of the rulers of the First Bulgarian Empire remains unknown.
 Modern Bulgaria was a monarchy from its independence in 1878 until 1946.
-The modern hereditary Bulgarian kings were pronounced heads of state by the Parliament and anointed at the Alexander Nevsky Cathedral in Sofia, but did not pass the formal coronation ritual known in the western countries.
+The modern hereditary Bulgarian kings were pronounced heads of state by the Parliament and anointed at the Alexander Nevsky Cathedral in Sofia, but did not have the formal coronation ritual known in western countries.

+Byzantine Empire

+Building on the largely impromptu and informal acclamation of the Roman emperors, the Byzantine Empire gradually developed a complex coronation ritual.
+Initially taking place in public at the Hippodrome of Constantinople, by the 7th century coronations took place in a church, most often the Hagia Sophia cathedral, with the Patriarch of Constantinople playing a significant role in the ceremony.
+The ceremony became standardized thereafter, with minor changes during the remainder of the Empire's history.
+Byzantine practice was emulated elsewhere, notably by the Bulgarian, Serbian, and Russian monarchs.